top of page

 Can you help me prepare for an audition?

 Danielle plays the piano well enough for technically focused voice work, but is not a professional accompanist or audition coach.
-Accompanist tracks should be obtained and used for audition practice.
+Accompanist tracks should be obtained and used for audition practice in lessons.
 If you are looking to rehearse material with an accompanist, she can recommend a repertoire coach.

 What if I have a current injury, illness or disability?

 Danielle is not doctor and cannot provide medical diagnoses.
 If you have a diagnosed injury, acute or chronic illness, or a disability that affects your voice, motor and/or musculoskeletal system, we will talk through your symptoms and diagnoses during the consultation to see if/how we can work together.
 If you are experiencing chronic symptoms and have not seen a doctor, you may be asked to see a specialist before we begin working together.
-Once we have a clear understanding of the problem, Danielle can provide voice work in conjunction with your medical support team, pain management via the Alexander Technique, and help reduce compensatory injuries that cause additional discomfort.
-Chronic illnesses and disabilities will be discussed on a case-by-case basis to determine how voice lessons and/or psychophysical education can help.
+Once we have a clear understanding of the problem, Danielle can provide voice work in conjunction with your medical support team.